Theft Charges

 Prostitution – Soliciting – Sexual Assault – Rape – Child Pornography

 A sex crime can be defined as any sex act committed on a person not giving consent, is incapable of giving consent – such as a child or disabled individual – or conducting the act as a course of transaction.
 Sex crime charges can be difficult to defend against depending on the circumstances of your charge.
-The State of Virginia looks at sex crimes as particularly heinous with long prison sentences handed out even when the evidence is marginal.
-Even without a severe prison penalty on conviction, many require being registered as a sex offender with the State creating potential employment and residency issues for the convicted offender.
+The State of Virginia looks at sex crime as particularly heinous, punishing it with long prison sentences even when the evidence is marginal.
+Even without a severe prison penalty, many persons convicted of these crimes are required to register as a sex offender with the State.
+This usually creates problems for the listed person’s employment and residency.

-Prostitution and soliciting charges are vigorously prosecuted in Virginia and typically classified as a misdemeanor with penalties up to a year in jail and $2,500.00 in fines.
-In some cases, there is also a risk of being listed on the sexual offender registry.
-Most other sex crimes are classified as felonies with the potential of severe penalties if convicted.
+Prostitution and soliciting charges are vigorously prosecuted in Virginia and typically classified as a misdemeanor with penalties of up to a year in jail and $2,500.00 in fines.
+In some cases, there is also a risk of being listed on the sex offender registry.
+Most other sex crimes are classified as felonies with the potential for severe penalties if convicted.